Greek

 Why start here · Start here to experience the heartwarming layers of Greek cuisine's most beloved casserole.

-Souvlaki embodies the essence of Greek street food, with marinated meat skewers grilled to tender perfection and often wrapped in a soft pita with fresh vegetables.
+Souvlaki is the heart of Greek street food, with marinated meat skewers grilled until tender and often wrapped in a soft pita with fresh vegetables.

-Why start here · Try Souvlaki for a taste of Greece's vibrant street culture and its straightforward pleasures.
+Why start here · Try Souvlaki for a taste of Greece's lively street culture and its straightforward pleasures.

 Spanakopita offers a flaky, buttery pastry filled with spinach and feta, capturing the simplicity and harmony of Greek flavors.